MirageNet/Mirage/doc/docs/guides/game-objects/lifecycle.md

 Or it will call `GameObject.SetActive(false)` if it is a [Scene Object](/docs/guides/game-objects/scene-objects) You can customize how objects are destroying using Spawn Handlers

-The normal Unity lifecycle events applies.
+The normal Unity lifecycle events still apply.